wp-plugins/stats-counter/readme.txt

 * change of location of the stats counter (place holder)
 * detailed analytics & statistics
 * Online user monitor (coming soon)
+* Manage multiple domains only with one account at http://www.wpadm.com/

 Customize your counter design for Analytics Stats Counter Statistics or select flexible colors for the counter of your web page.